aws-samples/sample-multi-region-application-architecture/docs/Region-Switch-Failover.md

 - [ ] ALB health check passing — target group shows healthy targets
 - [ ] Application responds — `https://<cloudfront-domain>/api/health` returns `{"status": "healthy"}`

-### What Happens If You Decline

-Declining an approval gate **stops the execution immediately**.
-The system does NOT roll back — whatever steps completed before the gate remain in effect.

-- **Decline at Step 3**: DocumentDB has already switched over but compute is still in the old region.
-Start a new execution targeting the original region to reverse Step 1.
-- **Decline at Step 5**: ECS is scaled up in the target region, but cleanup (Step 6) won't run.
-Manually scale down the source ECS or start a new failback execution.

-### Timeout Behavior

-If an approval gate is not approved or declined within its timeout window, the execution **fails**.
-You can investigate and start a new execution from the plan page.

 ---

 ## How CloudFront Failover Works